Welsh, Carson, Anderson & Stowe: Leadership

 In addition to de Nicola, the other Managing Partner of the firm is D. Scott Mackesy, also a member of the firm's Management Committee.
-Mr. Mackesy co-leads the firm's healthcare practice.
-Mr. Mackesy received a BBA from The College of William & Mary in 1991 and joined WCAS in 1998, becoming a General Partner in 2001.
+Mackesy co-leads the firm's healthcare practice.
+Mackesy received a BBA from The College of William & Mary in 1991 and joined WCAS in 1998, becoming a General Partner in 2001.

-Portfolio Investments
+Portfolio investments

 There are 40 current or former public companies in WCAS's two core industries that can trace their roots to the firm.
 The combined market capitalization of these companies exceeds $100 billion.